kkaafrank/data-entry-automation/README.md

 1. Install [Python](https://www.python.org/downloads/) (version 3.10 or greater)
 2. Install the packages in [this section](#requirements-outside-of-python-modules)
 3. Run `python -m pip install -r requirements.txt`
+4. Duplicate the ".env.example" file
+5. Rename it to ".env"
+6. Change the fields in the ".env" file labled "CHANGE ME" to the desired values

 # Instructions
 1. Edit the excel file to match the template columns